 Pastels were popularized by 50s interior design and 80s fashion, yet they’re just as prominent in today’s digital era.
 Some of the most famous companies channeling pastel shades are Victoria’s Secret with its iconic soft pink, Tiffany & Co. with its trademarked Tiffany blue, Post-it with pastel yellow, and so on.

-Pastel colors come in varying hues and shades, allowing you a broad selection and ample room for creativity when working with this color group.
-The main hues comprising the pastel family are blue, pink, yellow, green, purple, and orange.
+Pastel colors come in varying hues and shades, allowing you a broad selection and ample room for creativity when working with this color palette.
+The main pastel hues are blue, pink, yellow, green, purple, and orange.
 Naturally, each color comes with its own spectrum of variations, depending on the level of lightness.

 To integrate into the pastel family, let’s get to know its most famous and celebrated members one by one.